 Residencies include: LUX, London, UK (2016); Edinburgh Sculpture Workshop, Edinburgh, UK (2015); Escalator program, Wysing Arts Centre, Cambridgeshire, UK (2011).

 Bachmann has recently presented a new performance titled ‘or what is’, with performers Legion Seven, Jia-Yu Corti and Patricia Langa in three cities starting at Bündner Kunstmuseum, Chur, CH, then traveling to Mimosa House, London, UK and then to Berlin Espace Diaphanes, Berlin, DE.

-Bachmann has been included in the group exhibition ‘Tomorrow Is An Island, as inland, a sin land’ which is part of the Singapore Biennale 2019.
-The exhibition will run from 17 January – 22 March 2020 at ADM Gallery, SG.
+Bachmann has been included in the group exhibition ‘Tomorrow Is An Island, as inland, a sin land’ which is part of the Singapore Biennale 2019, running until 22 March 2020 at ADM Gallery, SG.
 VITRINE will be presenting a solo exhibition / new durational performance work by Bachmann at VITRINE London, UK, in March 2020.